vedanth2004/deepfake_detection/README.md

 A comprehensive deep learning project for detecting deepfakes in images and videos, featuring both training notebooks and a production-ready Streamlit web application.

+## 🌐 Live Application

+**Try the app now:** [https://deepfakedetection-56jwajwb5cr7erguh7jwvx.streamlit.app/](https://deepfakedetection-56jwajwb5cr7erguh7jwvx.streamlit.app/)

+The live application allows you to upload images or videos and instantly detect if they are deepfakes using advanced AI models.

 ## 📋 Table of Contents

 - [Overview](#-overview)